About me.

 Most recently, I served as the Regional Program Manager for the federal Office of Head Start where I supported Early Childhood programs in four states and territories.
 Under the Biden Administration, I had the opportunity to work on a small team that updated federal regulations on mental health, well-being, and child health and safety.

-Teaching is my passion and I am grateful to continue to serve as an adjunct professor of Child Development for the Contra Costa Community College District.
+Teaching is my passion and I am grateful to serve as an adjunct professor for City College of San Francisco, the Contra Costa Community College District, and Arizona State University.

 Bachelor of Science, Child and Family Development